Charles Inglis (bishop): Early and family life

 He was born in 1734, the youngest of three sons of the Reverend Archibald Inglis, the rector of Glencolmcille and Kilcar, a remote parish in southwest County Donegal, on the west coast of the Irish province of Ulster.
 He was subsequently orphaned at the age of 11.
 He married Mary Vining in 1764, connecting him to one of the most powerful families in Delaware.
 She died in childbirth shortly afterwards.
-He married for the second time on May 31, 1773, Margaret Crooke (d.
-1783); they had two sons and two daughters.
-His son, John (c.
-1781 – 1850), became the third bishop of Nova Scotia in 1825.
+He married for the second time on May 31, 1773, Margaret Crooke; they had two sons and two daughters.
+His son, John, became the third bishop of Nova Scotia in 1825.

 Ministry and involvement in the American Revolution

 Inglis became rector of Killybegs, Donegal, but in 1755 he sailed to America and worked as a teacher under the auspices of the Society for the Propagation of the Gospel in Foreign Parts.
 In 1758 the Bishop of London ordained him as a priest.
 Rev. Inglis spent several years in Delaware before moving to Trinity Church in New York in 1765, where his oldest child Charles is buried.

 In 1776, in response to Thomas Paine's Common Sense, Inglis wrote a treatise, The True Interest of America Impartially Stated.